Donald D. Hoffman

 Donald David Hoffman (born December 29, 1955) is an American cognitive psychologist and popular science author.
-He is a professor in the Department of Cognitive Sciences at the University of California, Irvine, with joint appointments in the Department of Philosophy, the Department of Logic and Philosophy of Science, and the School of Computer Science.
+He is a professor emeritus in the Department of Cognitive Sciences at the University of California, Irvine.

-Hoffman studies consciousness, visual perception and evolutionary psychology using mathematical models and psychophysical experiments.
+Hoffman studies consciousness, visual perception, and evolutionary psychology using mathematical models and psychophysical experiments.
 His research subjects include facial attractiveness, the recognition of shape, the perception of motion and color, the evolution of perception, and the mind–body problem.
 He has co-authored two technical books; Observer Mechanics: A Formal Theory of Perception (1989) offers a theory of consciousness and its relationship to physics; Automotive Lighting and Human Vision (2005) applies vision science to vehicle lighting.
 His book Visual Intelligence: How We Create What We See (1998) presents the modern science of visual perception to a broad audience.

 His 2015 TED Talk, "Do we see reality as it is?" argues that our perceptions have evolved to hide reality from us.
+He followed this up with a book in 2019, "The Case Against Reality: How Evolution Hid the Truth from Our Eyes".

 Biography

 Hoffman received a Bachelor of Arts degree in quantitative psychology from the University of California at Los Angeles (UCLA) in 1978, and earned his Doctorate of Philosophy in computational psychology at the Massachusetts Institute of Technology (MIT) in 1983 under David Marr and Whitman Richards.
 He was briefly a Research Scientist at the Artificial Intelligence Laboratory of MIT, and then became an assistant professor at the University of California at Irvine (UCI) in 1983.
 He has remained on the faculty of UCI since then, with a sabbatical during the 1995-1996 academic year at the Zentrum für Interdisziplinäre Forschung of Bielefeld University.

+Hoffman has been married twice, secondly to Geralyn Souza.